moondance-labs/tanssi-docs/builders/manage/developer-portal/index.md

 ![Retrieve your WS URL from the Tanssi dashboard](/images/builders/manage/developer-portal/index-1.webp)

-Now you're ready to connect your appchain to the developer portal.
+Now you're ready to connect your Tanssi-powered network to the developer portal.
 Navigate to [Polkadot.js Apps](https://polkadot.js.org/apps/){target=\_blank} and click on the chain information in the top left corner to switch to your network.

 ![Retrieve your WS URL from the Tanssi dashboard](/images/builders/manage/developer-portal/index-2.webp)